masciugo/genealogy/README.md

 * `peter.eligible_offspring` will return all genealogy individuals excluding ancestors, offspring, full siblings and himself
 * `peter.eligible_spouses` will return all opposite sex genealogy individuals excluding spouses

+You can additionally save individual's dates of birth and death, by setting the :birth_date_column and :death_date_column options in has_parents.
+Default values are 'birth_date' and 'death_date' respectively.

+* `peter.age` with no options passed will return an integer of peter's age at the present in years.
+If peter has a death date, it will instead default to return his age in years at death.
+* `peter.age(:measurement=> :years)` is the default and will return the same as if no arguments were passed.
+* `peter.age(:measurement=> :years, :end_date=> '1975-05-12T18:22:59-05:00')` a set end date takes precedence over a death date, so this will be peter's date on the given date and time.
+The method parses the string into DateTime.
+* `peter.age(:measurement=> :years, :string => true)` will return a string, "#{years} years".
+* `peter.age(:measurement=> :months)` will return an integer of the age in months.
+* `peter.age(:measurement=> :months, :string => true)` will return a string, "#{years} years #{months} months".

 ### Alter methods

 They change the genealogy updating one ore more target individuals (the ones that are actually modified).
 These methods overwrite old values and call internally *save!* so all validation and callbacks are regularly run.
 Here are some examples where target individual correspond with method's receiver: